 The provider enrollment final rule also expands the circumstances under which CMS can revoke or deny Medicare enrollment, including if the provider/supplier:

-- has had enrollment previously revoked under another name, numeric identifier, or business entity
+- has had enrollment previously revoked under another name, a numeric identifier, or business entity

 - bills for services at a location that doesn’t comply with Medicare enrollment requirements (the provider must have known or should reasonably have known)